Announcing MCP Connect - Build and debug Model Context Protocol integrations directly in your browser

 The Sync Process

-The sync() method is where the indexing magic happens:
+The sync() method is where the indexing happens:

 1. Creates Vector Index: Sets up a Neo4j vector index for cosine similarity search with 1536 dimensions